sleepyOwl14/proximax-bc-docs/docs/getting-started/writing-first-application.md

 **4. Sending the ticket**

-Send one `company:ticket` to the ticket vendor account announcing a [transfer transaction](../built-in-features/transfer-transaction.md), one of the most commonly used actions in ProximaX.
+Send one `company:ticket` to the ticket vendor account announcing a [transfer transaction](../built-in-features/transfer-transaction.md), one of the most commonly used actions in Sirius-Chain.

 1. Prepare the transfer transaction.
 Three main attributes form a transfer transaction: